 - Research Brief: Junk Food Is a Feeding Problem Contributing to Poor Growth and Stunting in Egyptian Children (also available in Arabic)

-In Yemen, MCHIP is developing evidence-based information for designing interventions to improve maternal, infant and young child nutrition/family planning (MIYCN-FP) practices using TIPs.
-This information will be used to develop a MIYCN-FP counseling package for the facility and community levels to improve nutrition and FP practices, prevent stunting, and increase uptake of FP and optimal birth spacing.
+In Yemen, MCHIP developed evidence-based information for designing interventions to improve maternal, infant and young child nutrition/family planning (MIYCN-FP) practices using TIPs.
+This information was used to develop a MIYCN-FP counseling package for the facility and community levels to improve nutrition and FP practices, prevent stunting, and increase uptake of FP and optimal birth spacing.